surister/cratedb-tableau-connector/DEVELOP.md

 3. Create a new tag following the convention with the Target branch `main`.
 4. Click on `Generate release notes`, amend the notes as needed and publish.
-5. The pipeline will run and upload the taco file to the releases' assets, check that the pipeline run correctly and the file exists.
+5. The pipeline will run and upload the taco file to the releases' assets, check that the pipeline runs correctly and the file exists.